Ebola patient arrives in Germany from Sierra Leone

 A case in the United States has heightened concerns that Ebola could spread globally and raise further questions about travel restrictions.

-"Within 30 minutes (of landing) the patient was out of the aeroplane and put into a special transport vehicle bringing him to the clinic," Gottschalk said.
+"Within 30 minutes (of landing) the patient was out of the airplane and put into a special transport vehicle bringing him to the clinic," Gottschalk said.

 The patient is being treated at Frankfurt University Hospital which has 1,500 beds and a special unit that can treat up to six Ebola patients simultaneously.
 It has so far not received requests to take on additional cases.